Meditation classes connect you with vital spiritual energy.

 What Does the Process Look Like?

-As soon as you sign up, you will receive an email with all of the information you need to join the live calls or listen to recordings of past calls.
+As soon as you sign up, you’ll receive an email with all of the information you need to join the live calls and listen to the recordings of the calls you want to review, or that you may have missed.

 Each week we meet for an hour, beginning with a guided meditation followed by a talk and Q&A.